AtsukoCoffey/healthy-food-club/README.md

 ## The Header And Navigation Bar
 ![Header and Navigation Bar](assets/images/readme-img/feat-header.png "Header and Navigation Bar")

 The header, with the logo, is the face of the website.
-So I chose the strongest colour in my colour scheme to appeal, along with unique logo.
-This header includes the navigation bar which is full responsive to all size of devices and it swaps to the toggle button to hide and show the navigation links for small screen sizes, less than 768px width.
-I borrowed this toggle button technic from “Love Running” project in Code Institute LMS. ( Credit section )
+So I chose the strongest colour in my colour scheme for appeal, along with unique logo.
+This header includes the navigation bar which is fully responsive to all sizes of devices and it swaps to the toggle button to hide and show navigation links for smaller screen sizes, less than 768px width.
+I borrowed this toggle button technique from “Love Running” project in Code Institute LMS.
+[Credit] (#credit)
-The navigation bar has links to the logo, home page, information page and sign-up page and also has an easy to recognize icons.
+The navigation bar has links to the logo, home page, information page and sign-up page and also has an easy to recognise icons.
 This feature is on all three pages and is identical in each page to allow for easy navigation.

 ## The Landing Page Hero Image
 ![Hero Image](assets/images/readme-img/feat-hero.png "Hero Image")

-The landing hero image is really important as it should convey clearly the website purpose and show the atmosphere of this community, I am happy that I could find out a picture that a smiling girl preparing food in the kitchen.
+The landing hero image is really important as it should convey clearly the website purpose and show the atmosphere of this community, I am happy that I could find out a picture of a smiling girl preparing food in the kitchen.
 The overlay text also conveys logically what this site is about, my main message was basically like this “let’s study together for a healthier life together”.
-Since I am not native Irish so I asked my family for help to consider making it more natural phrase. ( Credit section )
+Since I am not native Irish so I asked my family for help to consider making it more natural phrase.
+[Credit] (#credit )
 This section introduces the user to “Healthy Food Club” with an eye catching css animation which technique is borrowed from again “Love Running” project in Code Institute. . ( Credit section )

 ## Upcoming Session Info Section
 ![Upcoming Session info](assets/images/readme-img/feat-upcoming.png "Upcoming Session info")

-This section Informs about the next closest cooking session summary with a link to draw into the session schedule page.
+This section Informs about the next cooking session with a link to the session schedule page.
 This section is deliberately placed just under the hero image with outstanding background colour to be visible in the first loading view angle.
 The reason is that this info shows clearly what activities exactly the “Healthy Food club” is offering in this website.

 About this coding part, I consider using the `<figure>` element for an image since it is a part of the other page's content also it contains independent information.
 At same time, I wanted to use the `<picture>` element for responsivity though I wasn't familier with these codes so referenced other websites. ( Credit section )